rykroon/blog/content/posts/understanding-money-as-a-unit-of-value.md

 tags = ["mmt", "money", "gold"]
 +++

-For the past few years I have been on a journey to better understand money.
+For the past few years I have been on a journey to develop a better understanding of money.
 It started when I came across Modern Monetary Theory (MMT) via Stephanie Kelton's book, _The Deficit Myth_ a few years ago, and has now lead me to begin reading Anthropologist David Graber's book _Debt: The first 5,000 years_.

 ## Money is a Unit of Account
 The idea that has captured my recent attention is the notion that Money, rather than being a material item, is a unit of measure, specifically, **a unit of account**.
 The same way that an inch or a centimeter is a unit of length.